5.2 Sponsored Research Staff Appointments

 5.2.4 Sponsored Research Technical Staff

-Individuals holding sponsored research technical staff appointments will continue to be so designated until recommended by their department or laboratory/center for one of the four categories of campus research staff.
-Appointments to this rank may be with or without term and are subject to the affirmative action serious search procedures outlined in Section 7.1.3.
+Individuals holding sponsored research technical staff appointments other than those outlined in the sections above may be with or without term and are subject to the affirmative action serious search procedures outlined in Section 7.1.
 Refer to Section 7.6.4 Layoff Notice Period or consult the MIT Employment Policy Manual Section 6.3.4 for notice of termination requirements.
 An appointment may be terminated for cause at any time.
+Sponsored research technical staff are not accorded principal investigator status.

 Appointees receive benefits as described in Section 7.4 Benefits for Faculty and Staff Members and accrue 15 days of vacation for the first year of employment and 20 days of vacation thereafter.

-5.2.5 Research Administrators
+5.2.5 Sponsored Research Administrative Staff

 Individuals engaged in research administration or performing administrative functions in support of research or in a research organization are appointed as sponsored research staff and are recognized by organizational titles (such as assistant director or director of administration and finance) or by functional titles (such as purchasing agent).
 They are identified as campus research administrative staff.
-Appointments to this rank may be with or without term and are subject to the affirmative action serious search procedures outlined in Section 7.1.3.
+Appointments to this rank may be with or without term and are subject to the affirmative action serious search procedures outlined in Section 7.1.
 Refer to Section 7.6.4 Layoff Notice Period or consult the MIT Employment Policy Manual Section 6.3.4 for notice of termination requirements.
 An appointment may be terminated for cause at any time.

 Appointees receive benefits as described in Section 7.4 Benefits for Faculty and Staff Members and accrue 15 days of vacation for the first year of employment and 20 days of vacation thereafter.